• *About Young Wifey*

 18 Saturday Jun 2011

-Posted by Young Wifey in Home Maintenance, Life
+Posted Home Maintenance, Life

 We sold our home last autumn and have rented an apartment while continuing our search for our dream home.
 We ‘ve been living with the bulk of our possessions packed away in storage, I always needed another item that was hidden in the back.
 Meanwhile, we spent many, many hours with our patient realtor.